by Michael Clark

 In my view, this implementation of Hi-Sync is a huge revolution in flash technology.
 I have been waiting for this technology to be implemented into strobes for many years.
 Hi-Sync makes everyone else look archaic!
 If you are looking to push the envelope with your lighting then look no further.
 Elinchrom has perfected a method for shooting with strobes at high shutter speeds and they have also created an amazing transceiver for any and all uses.

-What Elinchrom unit is compatible with the Skyport Plus HS?
-Is the Hi-Sync feature available with old units?
+What Elinchrom unit is compatible with the Elinchrom Transmitters?
+Is TTL, HSS or Hi-Sync available with my units?
 All your answers can be found here.

 HS - HSS?
 WHAT'S THE DIFFERENCE?